engineering-collaboration/book/docs/book/anatomy-of-a-code-change/iac.md

 Versioning of IaC configs

-Tests, static analyses, pull requests
+Tests, static analysis, pull requests
 All versions can be restored to any time we would need it from the past